-Comprehensive Podiatric Care in Seattle's North End
+Comprehensive Ingrown Toenail Care in North Seattle

 Foot and Ankle Center of Lake City's expert podiatrist, Dr. Rion Berg, has been in practice for 40 years.
 During that time, he's helped countless patients overcome stubborn, painful, and unsightly foot and ankle issues.
 If ingrown toenails are making you miserable or forcing you to give up the activities you enjoy, Dr. Berg can provide the care you need to get back in the game and back to doing what you love.

 This painful condition occurs when curved nails grow into the side of the skin, causing irritation, pain, redness, and swelling.
 In some cases, these ingrown nails can break the skin and allow bacteria to enter the area, resulting in an infection.
 Though the condition occurs most frequently in big toes, any toenail can become ingrown under the right (or, rather, the wrong) circumstances.
 Here are some of the most common causes of ingrown toenails, as well as tips to help you prevent them.

 Cutting toenails too short or rounding the edges can encourage the skin along the sides of the nail to fold over it.
 As the nail grows, it can dig and cut into the surrounding skin, inviting bacteria and causing infection.
 Ingrown toenails start out hard, swollen, and tender, and can ooze pus if infected.
 Trimming your toenails straight across, with no rounded corners, can help prevent this condition.